I believe losing a child is the most brutal loss there is, but I hope what I have learned from the death of my son can help you in some small way.

 11. You're blaming yourself and wondering what you could have done differently.
 I still do it to this day, but please understand it is not your fault.
 I needed to hear that over and over again.
 I constantly played the night of my son's death over and over in my head, and I continually thought of different scenarios that would have saved him.
 Unfortunately, that cost me more pain and didn't change a thing.
 I know you'll do it; I did and still do it, and every parent I know has done it.
 I implore you to keep telling yourself it is not your fault.

-12. It does become easier; the waves of grief threaten to drown you in the beginning, but they do lessen.
-I won't lie to you and tell you that I don't have days when the waves overwhelm me, but those days are a little farther apart now.
+12. It does become more manageable; the waves of grief threaten to drown you in the beginning, but they do lessen.
+I won't lie and tell you I no longer have days when the waves don't overwhelm me, but those days are a little farther apart now.

 13. Please let people help you, and don't push them away, especially your spouse.
 If you are married, be there for each other.
 It isn't easy, but I promise it is worth it.
 I typically isolate during times of great pain or sadness, and this can make my grief much worse.
 I know it also worries my husband.
 He wants to help, and I have often gone to the room and grieved alone.
 Sometimes, I need to do this, but the times I have let my husband in have been an enormous comfort.
 Never forget that people love you and genuinely want to help.